ThatOth3rGuy/Sprint-Reviews/droneCitest.md

-I am going to delete this file just chekcing drone
+I am going to delete this file just chekcing drone Just making more changes